Knowing how to read a tide chart is important if you want to catch fish.

 For real-time data on tide predictions, check out the NOAA tide prediction list.

-So, let’s now turn it to you.
+There you have it.
+Now that you know how to read a tide chart, let’s now turn it to you.
 How do you go about interpreting the tides?
 What tides work best in your favorite fishing spots?